Rakibul73/CR_Alarm/README.md

 <hr/>

 ## One usecase
-Suppose In university, there is a CR(Class Representative) in your class.
-He recieves the class schedule from teachers and post it in fb group.
-But you don't know when he will post or sometimes teachers tell the CR about class schedule 15/30 minutes before when you are in sound sleep..... so you know !!
-Now it will be amazing if there is an alarm app that can rings only when CR posted a class schedule.
-Now you don't have to miss any class again in you life.
+Suppose In university, there is a CR (Class Representative) in your class.
+He posts the class schedule that he receives from the teachers in a Facebook group.
+However, you never know when he will post, and sometimes teachers may inform the CR of the class schedule 15 or 30 minutes in advance while you are fast asleep.
+Now imagine if there was an alarm clock app that would only sound when CR published a class schedule.
+You are no longer need to miss classes in the future.
-But it's now only support twitter post/tweets. if this CR person post a tweet in twiiter only then it sets alarm.
-FB support will add in future.
+However, it currently only supports Twitter tweets.
+It raises alarm if this CR person tweets only on Twitter.
+Facebook support will be implemented in the future.

 ## Download latest version from [here](https://github.com/Rakibul73/CR_Alarm/releases/latest)
 ## Features